 The pier, measuring approximately 108 feet by 22 feet, would be constructed with a 20-inch-thick concrete deck with steel railings, and would be supported by ten 24-inch octagonal, concrete piles.
 The pier deck would be located approximately 13 feet above MLLW.
 The design of the pier and connecting ramp would account for a 50-year sea-level rise.
-The fixed pier elevation would be set based on projected sea-level rise
+The fixed pier elevation would be set based on projected sea-level rise over the service life of the structure.
+The connecting ramp, which transitions between the existing onshore grade to the higher pier deck elevation, would be designed for ease of replacement if the shoreline requires raising due to further sea-level rise in the future.
+A public access gate would be located at the entrance to the

-&lt;sup>1 California Natural Resources Agency, 2017.
+1 California Natural Resources Agency, 2017.
 Draft State of California Sea-Level Rise Guidance: 2018 Update.
 2017.

-The National Oceanic and Atmospheric Administration uses mean lower low water (MLLW), which is the average height of the lowest tide recorded at a tide station each day during a 19-year recording period, known as the National Tidal Datum Epoch.
+2 The National Oceanic and Atmospheric Administration uses mean lower low water (MLLW), which is the average height of the lowest tide recorded at a tide station each day during a 19-year recording period, known as the National Tidal Datum Epoch.